VendelinSlezak/BleskOS/README.md

 **Update 17**
 - Improvements of Document editor
 - It is possible to copy content of viewed document by CTRL+C

-**Update 16**
-- Added program Document editor (now it is only Document viewer) that is capable to open ODT files in very, very simple way
-- More chars for BleskOS scalable font

 ## How to try BleskOS